abulbashar98/genius-car-services/README.md

 * Created A Proceed Checkout button in Service Detail...
 * Onclick of proceed Checkout navigating to CheckOut component that we have just created..
 * Declared checkout route inside RequireAuth
-* Redirecting from Login Page using from,location,state,pathname, and navigate
+* Redirecting from Login Page using from,location,state,pathname, and navigated

+## 11th Commit Details

+* Changed Require Auth Component Position
+* Created a Social Login Component
+* Created a Divider using div_s and or in between
+* Created Buttons to login With Google using React icon, with Facebook using and optimizing img with photoPea magic wand and export size, Same with Github With...
+* Showing the Social Login Component both under Login and Register Form....